jrudar/Triglav/paper/paper.md

 # Outline of the Triglav Algorithm

 The core assumption behind `Triglav` is that clusters of impactful features sharing similar pattern of values across all samples should be discoverable.
-Since this is not an unreasonable assumption for biological datasets.
+This is not an unreasonable assumption for biological datasets.
 For example, patterns in the abundance of gut bacterial species exist between healthy controls and Crohn's Disease patients [@CD].
 `Triglav` takes advantage of these patterns by first clustering similar features together (\autoref{fig:overview2}A) [@2020SciPy-NMeth].
 This is then followed by the random selection of one feature from each cluster and the generation of a set of shadow features, which are permuted copies of the selected features (\autoref{fig:overview2}B) [@JSSv036i11].
-Many classification models are then trained on different sets of randomly selected features and shadow data to generate a distribution of Shapley values associated with each cluster (\autoref{fig:overview2}C) [@JSSv036i11; @shapley1951notes; @SHAP1; @SHAP2].
+Many Extremely Randomized Tree classifiers are then trained on different sets of randomly selected features and the corresponding shadow data to generate a distribution of Shapley values associated with each cluster (\autoref{fig:overview2}C) [@ETC; @BortuaShap; @JSSv036i11; @shapley1951notes; @SHAP1; @SHAP2].
 For each iteration of the `Triglav` algorithm a Wilcoxon signed-rank test is then used to determine if the distribution of Shapley values associated to each cluster of real features is greater than those from the corresponding shadow cluster (Figure 2C) [@wilcoxon].
 A binary matrix where '1' represents a cluster of features differing significantly from its shadow counterpart is then updated at end of each iteration (\autoref{fig:overview2}D).
 A beta-binomial distribution then uses this matrix to determine if a cluster should be selected while a second beta-binomial distribution, using a different parameterization, is used to determine if a cluster should be rejected (\autoref{fig:overview2}E).